-This agreement shall be effective as of July 1, 2010 and shall continue in effect until the 30th of June 2012.
-This agreement shall not be extended orally, and it is expressly understood that it shall expire on the date indicated.
+This Agreement shall be effective as of September 17, 2014 and shall continue in effect until the 30th day of June 2016, with an opener for insurance and calendar for 2015.
+The Association agrees to notify the Superintendent in writing sometime after February 1, 2015, that it would like to review insurance options.
+This Agreement shall not be extended orally, and it is expressly understood that it shall expire on the date indicated.